kiviev/countDown/README.md

 To call the script just need to call the function relojCuentaAtras (hour, day, month, year, 'jquery selector')

--Time, Day, month and year should be int, jquery selector must be string.
+- Time, Day, month and year should be int, jquery selector must be string.

--Time, Day, month and year are the parameters of the future date when the count down will reach 0.
+- Time, Day, month and year are the parameters of the future date when the count down will reach 0.

 The jquery selector is where we want to display the count down.